samth/new-racket-web/README.md

-New Racket Web Page
+Prototype of New Racket Web Page
 ===================

-This is a revision of the existing Racket web page, based on the Gumby framework.
+This was a prototype of the new Racket web pages, which are now at racket-lang.org